Zoom AI Companion

 Safety in Mind

-Meeting hosts have control over AI summary features.
-They are all turned off by default (so you’ll need to enable them to try them out!) and meeting attendees receive a warning when they enter a meeting with AI summary features turned on:
+Meeting hosts have control over AI summary features and meeting attendees receive a warning when they enter a meeting with AI summary features turned on:

 Zoom’s official stance is that they do not use any customer, video, chat, screen sharing, attachments, or other communications-like content (such as poll results, whiteboards, and reactions) to train Zoom’s or third-party AI models.
 However, the best practice is to avoid entering sensitive data into any AI system and to use it judiciously.